TL;DR

 I checked my own repos after reading this.
 Found two exposed staging API keys that had been sitting in a config file for three months.
 They came from a PR I’d accepted from an AI-generated refactor.

 For context, the previous year-over-year increase was around 18-20%.
 Something changed in 2025, and the obvious variable is the mass adoption of AI coding tools.
-GitHub Copilot (affiliate link) crossed major adoption milestones, Claude Code launched, Cursor (affiliate link) exploded in popularity, and a dozen other tools entered the market.
+GitHub Copilot crossed major adoption milestones, Claude Code launched, Cursor exploded in popularity, and a dozen other tools entered the market.

 Why AI Makes It Worse